seif999999/top-10-game/README.md

 ## 🎯 Game Modes

 ### Single-Player Mode
+- **Offline Play with Friends**: Play with friends in the same room without internet
 - **Host-Controlled Flow**: A host manages the entire game session
-- **Answer Assignment**: Host assigns points based on answer accuracy and ranking
+- **Answer Assignment**: Host assigns points to the team that gets the right answer
 - **Flexible Game Length**: Game ends when 10 answers are submitted or host decides to end
 - **Manual Scoring**: Host has full control over point distribution
 - **Category Selection**: Choose from multiple trivia categories